adzialocha/hoffnung3000/docs/installation.md

 * Learn [here](https://devcenter.heroku.com/articles/config-vars) how to set Config Vars on Heroku
 * For other servers check out the [.env.example](https://github.com/adzialocha/hoffnung3000/blob/master/.env.example) file and copy it to `.env` (via `cp .env.example .env`)

+Make sure you've set `NPM_CONFIG_PRODUCTION` to `false` when installing HOFFNUNG 3000 via Heroku, otherwise the build process will fail.
+Read more about it [here](https://devcenter.heroku.com/articles/nodejs-support#skip-pruning).

 #### Required variables

 * `DATABASE_URL` pointing at your PostgreSQL database (for example *postgres://username:password@123.123.123.123:5432/dbname*)